-In addition, The Mac supports the Mutuals industry via participation on a number of Committees and discussion groups.
+In addition, The Mac supports the Customer Owned Banking Sector via participation on a number of Committees and discussion groups.

 SIGNIFICANT CHANGES IN THE STATE OF AFFAIRS

 In the opinion of the Directors there were no significant changes in the state of affairs of the Credit Union that occurred during the financial year under review.